selketjah/selketjah.github.io/_posts/work_in_progress/2019-10-12-what-is-a-decision.md

 You have to do something, and there a few options you could pick to do it and you need to pick just one of them.
 ```

 Whether it is the best definition ever is debatable, but I think most of us would agree it is a good attempt to explain what a decision is.
-So what do other (more official) sources say about it?
+So how do other (more official) sources explain it?

 According to [Cambridge dictionary](https://dictionary.cambridge.org/dictionary/english/decision), a decision is:

 ```
+Decision:
 a choice that you make about something after thinking about several possibilities.
 ```